wengellen/frontend-nanodegree-feedreader/README.md

 ## Neighborhood Map Project

-This is a test project created for **Udacity's Front End Developor Nanodegree Program** that utilizes Jasmine testing framework.
+This is a project created for **Udacity's Front End Developor Nanodegree Program** that utilizes Jasmine testing framework.
 It tests synchronized and asynchronized loading of Google Feeds API.

 ### Demo